naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.26.VLAN.config.and.concepts.md

 Hosts on the same VLAN must be configured with an IP and subnet on the same subnet.
 Use ping to verify connectivity.

 ## VLAN Troubleshooting

+If connectivity issues arise between VLANs and you have already resolved potential IP addressing issues, you can use the below chart to methodically track down issues related to VLAN configuration errors.

+1. No connection among devices in same VLAN:
+    - Is the port in the correct VLAN?
+        * Yes - VLAN is present in VLAN db?
+            * Yes - Verify connection among devices in same VLAN
+            * No - Create VLAN in VLAN db
+        * No - Assign port to correct VLAN

+Step 1.